deciocferreira/AWS-Fundamentals/OtherAWSServices.md

 Tape Gateway
 Tape Gateway is a cloud-based Virtual Tape Library (VTL).
 It presents your backup application with a VTL interface, consisting of a media changer and tape drives.
 You can create virtual tapes in your virtual tape library using the AWS Management Console.

+AWS Outposts Family
+AWS Outposts Family overview
+Outposts solutions allow you to extend and run native AWS services on premises, and is available in a variety of form factors, from 1U and 2U Outposts servers to 42U Outposts racks, and multiple rack deployments.